akeneo/pim-api-docs/content/apps/using-openid.md

 See [OpenID official website](https://openid.net/connect/) for more info.
 :::

-Basically, you use the same process as for Authorization, but you request an additional scope and you will receive, alongside the Access Token, an ID Token containing the information of the current user.
+You use the same process as for Authorization and request an additional scope.
+You will receive an ID Token containing the current user's information alongside the Access Token.

 ![App authentication diagram](../img/apps/app-authentication-sequence-diagram.png)